CCA-Public/scope/README.md

 journalctl -u accesspoc-gunicorn
 ```

-The Gunicorn service is using an Unix socket to listen for connections so we will use Nginx to proxy the application:
+The Gunicorn service is using an Unix socket to listen for connections and we will use Nginx to proxy the application and to serve the uploaded ZIP files.
+It should also be used to secure the site, but we won't cover that configuration in this example.
+Install Nginx and create a configuration file:

 ```
 apt-get install nginx
 nano /etc/nginx/sites-available/accesspoc
 ```

-With a basic configuration:
+With the following configuration:

 ```
 upstream accesspoc {